YorkEarwaker/Electrical-Engineering/rpi-pi/cpa/snr-rsl/README.md

 * <done: consider, build for MS Windows 10, how to connect to Sparkfun BMV080 breakout to laptop?
 Qwiic to USB via breadboard? not acomplished but spawned another project PCEE /pcee under electrical engineering repsitory >
 * <done: consider, - ```api\lib\arm_cortex_m33f\arm_none_eabi_gcc\release\*``` Library files of BMV080 sensor driver for ARM Cortex-M33F architecture with full hardware floating-point support, using the ARM GCC compiler Bosch SDK README.md, resolved? no point?
 Pico on Cortex-M33 not Cortex-M33F, 3.2.3 Using External Interrupt vs Polling>
 * <done: consider, - ```api_examples\arm_cortex_m33f\*```	Example application project for ARM Cortex-M33F platform as a PlatformIO project.
 Bosch SDK README.md, resolved?  no point?
 Pico on Cortex-M33 not Cortex-M33F, 3.2.3 Using External Interrupt vs Polling>
-* <done: consider, await response from BSC before posting on RPi Forum re same.
-RPi SDK capability maturity gap, >
+* <done: consider, await response from BSC before posting on RPi Forum re same. response was; RPi SDK capability maturity gap, >
+* <done: consider, sepearation of concern, purchase RPi Zero for BMV080 PoC not RPi V, for RPi Zero Bosch informs there is a compile and deployment option, Bosch SDK README.md, conclusion RPi might be out entirely for Bosch Sensortec due to RPi SDK issues see post in Notes above, >
+* <done: consider, raise question on Bosch Sensortec Community forum about any known limiting RPi integration concerns with Bosch Gas sensors, go ahead and purchase one in anycase while waiting for answers about BMV080 RPi compatibility? conclusion Bosch Sensortec RPi SDK concerns for all Bosch sensors see post in Notes above,>
+* <done: consider, VSCodium and VSCode with Pico extension for build for Pico of Bosch BMV080 SDK, modification of hello world project?, initial attempts failed, further investigation might be warrented but Bosch suggest CMake for RPi>
+* <done: consider, VSCodium and VSCode with Pico extension for build for Pico of Sunspark breakout board BMV080 SDK, modification of hello world project?, initial attempts failed, further investigation might be warrented but Bosch suggest CMake for RPi>

 ## Libs